tnsasse/pushed.to/README.md

 # pushed.to

 A free &amp; open, code centric blogging platform: Write posts with Markdown.
 Push your blog to a GitHub repository.
-View and share your wisdom via `pushed.to/&lt;username&gt;/&lt;repo&gt;`
+View and share your wisdom via `pushed.to/<username>/<repo>`

-Visit [pushed.to](http://pushed.to) for more details.
+Visit [pushed.to](http://pushed.to) for more details, or view the [sample blog](http://pushed.to/cokeSchlumpf/rethink-it).

 ## Contribute